Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Overall Score Pros Cons Ideal For Price

-Tegeniss 10-Inch Innerspring Hybrid (Medium Firm, Pillow Top) 3.7 Cooler feel than expected; low motion spread; easy setup Thinner comfort depth; lighter edge stability Budget buyers; combo sleepers under ~200 lbs $199.88
+10-Inch Innerspring Hybrid 3.7 Cooler feel than expected; low motion spread; easy setup Thinner comfort depth; lighter edge stability Budget buyers; combo sleepers under ~200 lbs $199.88

-Tegeniss 12-Inch Innerspring Hybrid (Medium Firm, Pillow Top) 3.8 Better “hold” under the hips; more even support than 10-inch Still not a true “edge tank”; mild foam hug Back sleepers; mixed-position sleepers $236.99
+12-Inch Innerspring Hybrid 3.8 Better “hold” under the hips; more even support than 10-inch Still not a true “edge tank”; mild foam hug Back sleepers; mixed-position sleepers $236.99

-Tegeniss 12-Inch Memory Foam Hybrid (Plush, Euro Top) 3.8 Best pressure relief of the four; strong motion dampening Easier to sink in; slower transitions Lightweight/average side sleepers; sensitive shoulders $209.98
+12-Inch Memory Foam Hybrid 3.8 Best pressure relief of the four; strong motion dampening Easier to sink in; slower transitions Lightweight/average side sleepers; sensitive shoulders $209.98

-Tegeniss 14-Inch Innerspring Hybrid (Medium Firm, Euro Top) 4.0 Most balanced support; steadier edges; better long-night consistency Bulkier feel; less “quick” than the 10-inch Couples; back/side combo sleepers; hot sleepers $229.99
+14-Inch Innerspring Hybrid 4.0 Most balanced support; steadier edges; better long-night consistency Bulkier feel; less “quick” than the 10-inch Couples; back/side combo sleepers; hot sleepers $229.99

 Testing Team Takeaways

-Across the four builds, we saw the same theme: a coil-and-foam hybrid feel with meaningful differences in surface plushness and edge confidence.
-Marcus (6'1", ~230 lbs) preferred the 14-inch Euro-top for hip stability, while Mia (5'4", ~125 lbs) consistently rated the plush 12-inch best for shoulder pressure relief.
-Jenna and Ethan noticed the least partner disturbance on the plush 12-inch, but the 14-inch felt steadier when sitting or drifting toward the edge.
+Across the four builds, we kept seeing the same basic pattern: a coil-and-foam hybrid feel, with real differences in plushness and edge confidence.
+Marcus Reed (6'1", about 230 lbs) preferred the 14-inch build because it held his hips more steadily.
+Mia Chen (5'4", about 125 lbs) kept coming back to the 12-inch memory-foam model because it eased shoulder pressure better for side sleeping.
+Jenna and Ethan noticed the least partner disturbance on that softer-feeling 12-inch build, which lines up with what we usually want from a bed for couples.
+The 14-inch, meanwhile, felt steadier when sitting down or sleeping closer to the edge.

 Tegeniss Comparison Chart